 This section appears only in the PME and it is central to the calculation of the 6th and 7th sub-indicators (Management of fertilizers and Management of pesticides, respectively) of the SDG indicator 2.4.1.
-The farm sustainability with respect to the use of inputs is assessed using the questions about the use of mineral and synthetic fertilizers and pesticides, farmers' awareness of the environmental and health risks associated with their application, and the adoption of pest control measures.
-Additional questions on the way the farmer determines the pesticide doss and the time of its application and spraying are included to inform about the correct (or incorrect) use of these inputs on the holding.
+The farm sustainability with respect to the use of inputs is assessed using the questions about the use of chemical fertilizers and pesticides, farmers' awareness of the environmental and health risks associated with their application, and the adoption of pest control measures.
+Additional questions on the way the farmer determines the pesticide doses and the time of its application and spraying are included to inform about the correct use of these inputs on the holding.